bytebase/bytebase.com/content/blog/flyway-vs-liquibase.md

 description: 'When looking for a database CI/CD and schema migration change tool, Flyway and Liquibase are two common options.
 Understanding the differences between these two tools can help potential users choose the one that best meets their needs.'
 ---

-When looking for a database CI/CD and schema migration change tool, Flyway and Liquibase are two common options.
+When looking for a database CI/CD and schema migration change tool, Flyway (Redgate) and Liquibase are two common options.
 Understanding the differences between these two tools can help potential users choose the one that best meets their needs.

 ## What Flyway and Liquibase have in common